johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 When the user agent "receives a cookie" from a request-uri with name cookie-name, value cookie-value, and attributes cookie-attribute-list, the user agent MUST process the cookie as follows:

-1. A user agent MAY ignore a received cookie in its entirety.
-See
-    {{ignoring-cookies}}.

 2. If cookie-name is empty and cookie-value is empty, abort these steps and ignore the cookie entirely.